JessicaXue666/JessicaXue666.github.io/index.md

 **Hisense Group**<br>
 **Email: xueqiaoyunzbb@163.com**

-I am looking for a doctoral opportunity in **machine learning**, **the Internet of Things (IoT)** and **fintech**.
+I am looking for a doctoral opportunity in **machine learning**, **the Internet of Things (IoT)** and **FinTech**.
 I am a person who enjoys research and has a spirit of exploration.
 When I discover something new in my research, I feel very excited.
 The articles I previously published were independently completed by myself.
 During my time at Hisense, I worked as the only big data engineer in the department, conducting independent research and coming up with ideas to complete the User Data Dashboard project.
 I have self-motivation and problem-solving abilities.
 During my university years, I self-studied and passed multiple ACCA exams, always committed to learning and continuously improving myself.
 I believe it does not matter how slowly you go as long as you do not stop.

 # Education
 >**University of Glasgow(QS Ranking 81), Glasgow, UK**  	                  , Jan 2021 - Apr 2022